nRFCloud/utils/ADVANCED.md

 ## Creating FOTA Updates

-Use the `nrf_cloud_device_mgmt.py` script to create FOTA (Firmware Over-The-Air) update jobs for your devices via nRF Cloud.
+Use the `nrf_cloud_device_mgmt` script to create FOTA (Firmware Over-The-Air) update jobs for your devices via nRF Cloud.

 ### Prerequisites